HezekiahsDev/arewaflix-cp/docs/ERROR_HANDLING_UPDATE.md

 **Display:** Shows field-specific messages like:

 ```
-username: Username is already taken.
+username: Username is not available.
 email: An account with this email already exists.
 ```